seinecle/blog/_posts/2022-09-08-gephi-code-retreat-2022-impressions.md

 2. **detect communities** (in one-click): quickly see how a crowd divides in sub-groups, based on the pattern of connections between the members of the group

 3. **find central nodes**: which member of the group has the most connections?
-Who is placed "in the middle", relation to the others?
+Who is placed "in the middle of the network"?

 4. **explore attributes**: Gephi can handle the attributes attached to the members of the network.
 Not just their name, but any textual or numerical attribute you have stored on them.
 Occupation, gender, city, year of birth...